uoy-cs-eng2/mdbook-practicals/src/practicals/modelling-and-metamodelling/conference-dsl.md

 ## Solution

-Try to design your own metamodel before you check out the solution below ([conference.emf](solutions/conference-dsl/conference.emf)).
+Try to design your own metamodel before you check out the solution below (or download the [solution ZIP](../../solutions/practical6.zip)).

 ```emfatic
 {{#include ../../../solutions/practical6/conference-dsl/conference.emf}}